 With more and more parents working, childcare is no longer a luxury but a necessity.
 Demand for nursery places is therefore high, particularly in affluent areas.
-And it’s likely to rise further as the Government makes good on its pledge to double the number of funded childcare hours for working parents of three and four-year-olds by 2017.

 The availability of funding has consequently improved, but the same cannot be said for the supply of childcare properties.
 The shortage of prime acquisition opportunities is directing more operators towards new-builds and conversion of existing buildings.
 Fortunately, the latter has been made easier by a relaxation of planning controls, which has opened up a wider pool of properties to nursery owners.

 Whether you are intending to purchase an existing nursery business, develop a property further, or grow your portfolio let Christie Finance help get the funding you need.

 As an independent broker, Christie Finance is not tied to any particular lender.
 We have established and trust-based relationships with the leading lending institutions.
 We know which ones are financing the childcare sector, and whom to approach to get the best deal for you.

 Childcare property loan features